roob-p/SuperAdminLauncher/README.md

 ## How it works:
 - The script intercepts the files you select with the keyboard or mouse.
-- When you press the hotkeys, it triggers the `SuperAdminLauncher` task, wich runs `Launcher.exe` with admin rights.
+- When you press the hotkeys, it triggers the `SuperAdminLauncher` task, which runs `Launcher.exe` with admin rights.
 This program will execute the selected files with elevated privileges.
-No Uac prompts.
+No UAC prompts.
 - You can choose multiple files at once pressing `ctrl`.
 - Default Hokeys:
   - `Win`+`ALT`+`left mouseclick`